EAMONN READING - PI

 Eamonn obtained his MSci in Chemistry from the University of Bristol, where he performed research with Dr Wuge Briscoe and Dr Gareth Owen.
 He then went on to obtain a DPhil at the University of Oxford within the laboratory of Professor Dame Carol Robinson in 2015.

-Eamonn then moved to King's College London as a post-doctoral researcher within the laboratory of Professor Paula Booth before, in 2016, becoming a BBSRC Future Leader Fellow.
+Eamonn then moved to King's College London as a post-doctoral researcher within the laboratory of Professor Paula Booth before, in 2016, becoming a BBSRC Future Leader (now called Discovery) Fellow.

-Since 2019, Eamonn became a Lecturer in Chemistry at King's College London and was recently awarded a UKRI Future Leaders Fellowship.
-He is an appointed member of the BBSRC Pool of Experts and has sat on the BBSRC Research Committee E panel between 2020-21.
+Eamonn is now a UKRI Future Leaders Fellow (awarded in 2019) and Senior Lecturer in Chemistry at King's College London.
+He is an appointed committee member of the RSC Analytical Biosciences Group and the BBSRC Pool of Experts (2019-24), and has sat on BBSRC Committee D and E research panels.

 DIETMAR HAMMERSCHMID - POST-DOC